VintageWatchstraps Logo

 A stopped watch is of no use to its owner whatsoever.
 In fact is a positive nuisance because, in addition to winding it, the owner must then find a reference time to set the it correctly against.
 Today this is easy, but in earlier times, when stop work was common, it was not so easy to find a clock or a sundial.

-In case this discussion does not convince, I quote George Daniels (Watchmaking, p284) "If the barrel is without stop work then some form of resilient or recoiling pawl is necessary to relieve the pressure of the fully wound spring."
-Also in Britten (Watch & Clockmaker's Handbook, 16th edition, p38) "To avoid high torque when the mainspring is tight wound about its arbor various stop work devices can be used."
+In case this discussion does not convince, I quote George Daniels (Watchmaking, p284) ‘If the barrel is without stop work, then some form of resilient or recoiling pawl is necessary to relieve the pressure of the fully wound spring.’
+Also, in Britten (Watch & Clockmaker's Handbook, 16th edition, p38), ‘To avoid high torque when the mainspring is tight wound about its arbor, various stop work devices can be used.’

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.

-Copyright © David Boettcher 2005 - 2023 all rights reserved.
+Copyright © David Boettcher 2005 - 2026 all rights reserved.
 This page updated August 2020.
-W3CMVS.
-Back to the top of the page.